Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$

+A second contribution to the nuclear Berry curvature arises from integrating out magnetic excitations within the lowest spin-orbital multiplet on each site.
+This produces a contribution to the Hall viscosity $\mathbb{N}$ where $\mathcal{O}$ in Eq.~(\ref{eqn:Iqv}) are the spin-phonon coupling operators $\mathcal{A}$ and $|m\rangle$ are excitations like magnons, spinons, or paramagnetic fluctuations of the $j_{1/2}$ moments.
+This leads to a Hall viscosity contribution related to antisymmetric dynamical bond-bond correlations $\langle\mathcal{T}_\tau [\mathcal{A}_{q\nu}(\tau) \mathcal{A}_{q\nu^\prime}^\dagger (0)] \rangle$ (see Supplementary Note 5).
+For \rucl, we find that this contribution dominates, as discussed below.

-In order to evaluate the low-temperature transport properties, we focus on the acoustic phonon modes.
-The three modes nominally correspond to out-of-plane motion of the atoms transverse to the $q$-vector (labelled ZA), in-plane transverse motion (TA), and in-plane longitudinal motion (LA).
-In the long-wavelength limit $(q\to 0)$, assuming linear dispersion of the acoustic phonons, the spin-phonon couplings scale as \cite{supplemental}:
+To address the low-temperature thermal transport properties, we focus on the acoustic phonon modes.
+These three modes nominally correspond to out-of-plane motion of the atoms transverse to the $q$-vector (labelled ZA), in-plane transverse motion (TA), and in-plane longitudinal motion (LA).
+In the long-wavelength limit $(q\to 0)$, assuming linear dispersion of the acoustic phonons, the spin-phonon couplings scale as: